pizslacker/asm-cpu-vendor/README.md

 # asm-cpu-vendor

+  > "If you can read assembly, then everything is open source."

 Retreive CPU vendor string with inline assembly code.

 Here is a breakdown of how the GCC extended inline assembly works in this context: